 Another offering under the J2 Global umbrella is SugarSync, a cloud storage service.
-In partnership with them, StrongVPN gives its users 250 GB of SugarSync cloud storage for free with their subscription.
+Thanks to the partnership, StrongVPN gives its users 250 GB of SugarSync cloud storage for free with their subscription.
 It’s reasonably robust, and encryption is secure.
-They note on their site:
+They note:

 “As you work, your files are continuously backed up to your secure, personal SugarSync website.
 Your data is securely transferred via SSL and is stored using 256-bit AES encryption.
 Every time you make a change, your work is automatically saved to cloud storage.
 In fact, SugarSync saves 5 versions of a document so it’s easy to revert to an earlier version.”

 It’s a nice add-on and provides a way for users to efficiently back up their files in the cloud.

 Two other features you can activate in StrongVPN’s settings are a kill switch and IPv6 leak protection.
 A Kill Switch is used to ensure that there are no leaks if the VPN shuts off unexpectedly.
 However, the StrongVPN Kill Switch is only enabled when either OpenVPN or L2TP is selected.
 (WireGuard also has a Kill Switch, but it’s only available with the Linux app.)

 An IPv6 leak can be dangerous, and StrongVPN currently supports IPv4 only.
 They note on their site that “there can be cases where there are a few websites that are accessible via IPv6.
 Since our service does not support it, the request will be diverted through the IP number assigned by your ISP.
 This is called an IPv6 leak.”

 Lastly, the choice between Light Mode/Dark Mode is a nice option for users who prefer to save battery life or limit power consumption, although it wasn’t available on the macOS client app I used for testing.
 Granted, this functionality is most common on mobile devices.